 - Pick up a SIM card at the airport or in Cairo.

 SIM cards and data are very cheap in Egypt, so definitely pick one if you are traveling here solo so that you can have access to Google Maps when you are on-the-go.
 Likely you will be spending a lot of time in a car or taxi, and as a foreigner, it will give you an added comfort to know if you are going in the correct general direction.

 - Download UBER.

-UBER is huge right now in Egypt, especially in Cairo where experiences with taxi drivers can vary.
-For the most part, UBERs are cheaper than regular taxis, they have air conditioned vehicles, and the drivers often speak a little bit of English.
+UBER is enormous right now in Egypt, especially in Cairo where experiences with taxi drivers can vary.
+For the most part, UBERs are cheaper than regular taxis, they have air-conditioned vehicles, and the drivers often speak a little bit of English.
 Even if you decide not to use UBER, it is especially useful when you are at the airport.
 Just log into the application and take a screenshot of the estimate of the fare from the airport to your destination.
 Show this to the regular taxi drivers to bring down their rate.

 - Bring sunglasses and a scarf.